Eddy08/map/README.md

 3. Ability to create a line and points and then remove them automatically through subscription:
     a.
 Implement the GraphQL Endpoint which is have subscription
     b.
 Use the Data as a stream in Angular application
+    c.
+Whenever a person login the Angular mfe-login application should track the user location and session timing and store it in the db
+    d. mfe-map should show the location and if the same person is coming from two to three locations simulteanously with same fingerprint , then show the lines between them
 # HighCharts Resources

 https://stackblitz.com/edit/highcharts-angular-world-map-qz7mg7?file=src%2Fapp%2Fapp.component.html